EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 #### Path ORAM and Ring ORAM: Pros and cons
-Path ORAM and Ring ORAM provide access and pattern confidentiality same protection guarantees as ORAM (no inferences):
+Path ORAM and Ring ORAM provide access and pattern confidentiality same protection guarantees as ORAM (no inferences).
+The advantages are:
 - much more efficient than ORAM $\to$ more applicable in practice;
-- limited access time;
+- limited access time.

+However:
 - range queries are not supported;
 - accesses by multiple clients are not supported;
 - vulnerable to failures of the client;